Get 80% off your plan for your first 6 months.*

 What's the difference between cash flow and a profit and loss statement?

-A profit and loss statement (P&L) shows your business’s profit over a period by subtracting expenses from revenue.
-A cash flow statement tracks the actual movement of money in and out of your bank account.
-The profit and loss statement can include non-cash items like depreciation, while the cash flow statement only deals with real cash.
+A profit and loss statement shows revenue minus expenses over a period and can include non-cash items like depreciation.
+A cash flow statement tracks actual money moving in and out of your bank account.

 Can a business have good cash flow but no profit?

-Yes, it’s possible in the short term.
-For example, a business might have positive cash flow after receiving a large loan or selling an asset.
-But to succeed long term, you need to generate profit from your main operations.
+Yes, in the short term.
+A business might have positive cash flow after receiving a loan or selling an asset.
+To succeed long-term, you need to generate profit from your core operations.

 How often should I monitor my cash flow versus profit?

-Check your cash flow weekly or daily to manage your short-term commitments.
-Review your profit and loss statement each month or quarter to see how your business is performing and plan your next steps.
+Cash flow: Check weekly or daily to manage short-term commitments.
+Profit: Review your profit and loss statement monthly or quarterly to assess performance and plan ahead.

 Disclaimer